thalib/thalib/_posts/Events/2016-11-12-demonetisation-change.md

 * 47+ is the latest count of reported [deaths across India](http://www.firstpost.com/politics/demonetisation-over-30-people-dead-but-modi-govt-views-it-as-minor-inconveniences-3109360.html) and couting
 * Indian Rupee touched a record low of [68.86/USD](http://www.firstpost.com/business/rupee-at-record-low-of-68-86-time-urjit-patel-did-a-raghuram-rajan-to-save-the-unit-3122522.html), expected to [cross 70](http://economictimes.indiatimes.com/markets/stocks/news/tighten-your-seat-belts-rupee-could-be-heading-for-70-level-in-near-term/articleshow/55613307.cms)
 * Locjam - Oppositions asks Modi to come-up and speak, but Modi absconding.
 Due to this both parliamentary houses are blocked.
+* 50% Income Tax On Unaccounted Deposits
+* 85% Income Tax If Caught [do not save in your home]

 > India Is Rich, But The People Are Poor